Division of Child and Adolescent Psychiatry

 Many opportunities are available in various treatment modalities including individual, family, play, dialectical-behavioural, cognitive-behavioural therapy, and pharmacotherapy.
 Experience in various group therapies is valuable to trainees.
 An interdisciplinary approach to treatment occurs across the entire child and adolescent mental health sector.

-Please visit Clinical Programs for information on: Child and Parent Resource Institute (CPRI); Child and Adolescent Mental Health Care Program at Children's Hospital, London Health Sciences Centre - Victoria Hospital; Adolescent Program at St. Joseph's Health Care (SJHC), Parkwood Institute; Vanier Children's Services; Windsor Regional Children's Services; Maryvale Adolescent and Family Services; and Glengarda Child and Family Services.
+Please visit Clinical Programs for information on: Child and Parent Resource Institute (CPRI); Child and Adolescent Mental Health Care Program at Children's Hospital, London Health Sciences Centre - Victoria Hospital; Adolescent Program at St. Joseph's Health Care London (SJHC London), Parkwood Institute; Vanier Children's Services; Windsor Regional Children's Services; Maryvale Adolescent and Family Services; and Glengarda Child and Family Services.

-Schulich Windsor has accreditation for core and elective rotations in child and adolescent psychiatry.
+The Schulich School of Medicine & Dentistry – Windsor Campus has accreditation for core and elective rotations in child and adolescent psychiatry.